 We do know that LiDAR topographic data was recently (2017) collected for Charleston County by SCDNR.
 This data has not been publicly released yet, but we believe the data could be useful in the study of drainage conditions for the three outfalls.
 We will attempt to collect this data from Charleston County or SCDNR.
 In addition, the water and sewer utilities in and around the project area may be impacted by the outfall improvement projects (or future projects in the contributing basins).
-The IOP Water and Sewer Commission (IOPWSC) does have a GIS mapping data for its infrastructure that can be used as part of the data for its infrastructure that can be used as part of this project.
+The IOP Water and Sewer Commission (IOPWSC) does have a GIS mapping data for its infrastructure that can be used as part of this project.